-The pool is hoovered as required, but no less than twice per week and is backwashed at the same time.
+The pool is hoovered as required and is backwashed no less than twice per week.
 This is carried out on a Tuesday and Friday afternoon by the Grounds Team.

 Individual PPE is in place to include: gloves, apron, face shield, respirator mask, footwear.